fabiencro/knmt/README.md

 ### Visualisation of training
 The evolution of the training (training loss, validation loss, validation BLEU, ...) is curently stored in a sqlite file `training_prefix.result.sqlite` created during the training process.

 At any time during and after the training, one can generate a graph showing the evolution of these values.
-The script `graph_training.py` will take such a `*.result.sqlite` file and generate an html file containing the graph.
+The utils subcommand `knmt utils graph` will take such a `*.result.sqlite` file and generate an html file containing the graph.
 This uses the `plotly` graphing library.

-        python graph_training.py --lib plotly training_prefix.result.sqlite graph.html
+        knmt utils graph --lib plotly training_prefix.result.sqlite graph.html

 This will result in a graph similar to this one, where training loss appears as a green line, validation loss as a blue line, and validation BLEU appears as a scatter plot of small blue circles: